appdev-lessons/refactoring-msm-queries-1/content.md

 Now check out the return value of `<%= @the_movie.director %>` in the details page of a movie.
 Hopefully you should see an `ActiveRecord::Relation` containing 1 record.

 You might see an `ActiveRecord::Relation` containing 0 records.
 This could be because the director of the movie has been deleted, so the value in the movie's `director_id` column no longer corresponds to any record in the directors table.
-Or, it could be that when the movie was created, the value that was assigned to it's `director_id` attribute was never a valid ID for any director.
+Or, it could be that when the movie was created, the value that was assigned to its `director_id` attribute was never a valid ID for any director.

 For whatever reason, this movie now has an invalid `director_id` and is an orphan.
 You could either 1) use `rails console` or visit `/rails/db` to fix the problem by updating this movie's director_id attribute to a valid director's ID, or 2) you could visit a different movie details page to test with.